-Level of Care Criteria: The functional_medical eligibility level of care criteria for Living Choices Assisted Living waiver eligibility are is established in administrative rules as promulgated by the Arkansas Department of Human Services (DHS).
-Please see DHS Procedures for Determination of Medial Need for Nursing Home Services as established by the DHS Office of Long Term Care. and the Living Choices Assisted Living manual, as promulgated by the Arkansas Department of Human Services (DHS).
+Level of Care Criteria: The functional eligibility level of care criteria for Living Choices Assisted Living waiver eligibility are established in administrative rules and the Living Choices Assisted Living manual, as promulgated by the Arkansas Department of Human Services (DHS).
 Please see DHS rule 016.06 CARR 057 (2017) (Procedures for Determination of Medical Need for Nursing Home Services).
-All state laws, regulations and policies concerning the level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency, including the instrument/tool utilized.